Homechurch leadership.change.star wars: myth, fandom, and the reality of leading people who love...

 Star Wars is a case study in what happens when a beloved story changes hands, expands, reboots, retcons, and tries to satisfy both legacy fans and new audiences.

-Which is… basically every church trying to reach new people while caring for longtime members.
+Which is… basically every church trying to reach new people while serving the needs of longtime members.

 The lesson isn’t “never change.”
 The lesson is: treat people’s emotional attachment with honor.